 Forecast the labor demand or how many workers the company will need in the future

 Provide workers with the skills needed to meet labor supply or labor demand in the organization

 Plan on a continuous basis and support appropriate action if necessary, as the human resources environment is constantly changing.

 Walk past the field you are about to move into.
-Examine what kind of tasks you plan to do: size, approximate time, manual or mechanical, creative, analysis and concentration, with half or with a partner with objectives of hrm planning.
+Examine what kind of tasks you plan to do: size, approximate time, manual or mechanical, creative, analysis, and concentration, with half or with a partner with objectives of hrm planning.

 Study your agenda in search of great “time-outs” such as meetings, visits, layouts, and some work.
 Do not underestimate the time that can snatch you away and thus set realistic expectations for the future with strategic objectives of hrm.

 Schedule a moment for each pending activity; Even if you can and do change the order, it is best to rank the tasks, especially at the beginning.
 Do not leave everything in incomplete hands, but do not shoot for several hundred activities a day with hrbp goals and objectives.